SuperNOVAS v1.3

 int grav_undef (double jd_tdb, enum novas_accuracy accuracy, const double *pos_app, const double *pos_obs, double *out)

-int grav_undo_planets (const double *pos_app, const double *pos_obs, const novas_planet_bundle *planets, double *out)
+int grav_undo_planets (const double *pos_app, const double *pos_obs, const novas_planet_bundle *restrict planets, double *out)

-int hor_to_itrs (const on_surface *location, double az, double za, double *itrs)
+int hor_to_itrs (const on_surface *restrict location, double az, double za, double *restrict itrs)

 int itrs_to_cirs (double jd_tt_high, double jd_tt_low, double ut1_to_tt, enum novas_accuracy accuracy, double xp, double yp, const double *in, double *out)

-int itrs_to_hor (const on_surface *location, const double *itrs, double *az, double *za)
+int itrs_to_hor (const on_surface *restrict location, const double *restrict itrs, double *restrict az, double *restrict za)

 int itrs_to_tod (double jd_tt_high, double jd_tt_low, double ut1_to_tt, enum novas_accuracy accuracy, double xp, double yp, const double *in, double *out)